-85. The Commission concludes that the purposes set out in clauses 4.1(a) (c) and (e) are non-charitable purposes.
-These non-charitable purposes are not ancillary to any charitable purposes and therefore, the Trust does not meet the requirements of section 13(1)(a) of the Charities Act.
+71. The Commission concludes that the purposes set out in clauses 4.2(a) and (c) are non-charitable purposes.
+These non-charitable purposes are not ancillary to any charitable purposes and therefore, the Trust does not meet the requirements of section 13(1)(a) of the Act.